Find Affordable College Courses

 Nashville, TN

-Full Nursing at Vanderbilt University Report
+Read full report on Nursing at Vanderbilt University

 You’ll join some of the best and brightest minds around you if you attend The University of Tennessee - Knoxville.
 The school came in at #3 on this year’s Best Nursing Schools in Tennessee list.
-Located in the midsize city of Knoxville, UT Knoxville is a public college with a very large student population.
+Located in the city of Knoxville, UT Knoxville is a public school with a very large student population.

 The average amount in student loans that nursing majors at UT Knoxville take out is $19,518.